nwdigitalradio/n7nix/docs/IMAGE_README.md

   * This is to expand the compressed file system.

 * The initial Raspberry Pi OS file system image is found [here](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit)
-  * Raspbian Buster with desktop
+  * Raspberry Pi OS with desktop
 * The DRAWS RPi image which uses the Raspbian with desktop image is currently residing here:
   * http://nwdig.net/downloads/